 Through a typically hot day in Marilao, Bulacan, sacks upon sacks of trash are weighed one by one in a seemingly endless cycle at the local Aling Tindera collection station.
 In the heat, Evelyn Garcia, also known as Aling Evelyn in her local community, has kept her watchful eye out as she records each set of previously cleaned and segregated used plastic bottles, sachets, and styrofoam containers that have been thrown away, now being weighed in batches by the collection station’s workers.

-Alongside attending to herself and her family’s needs, PCX’s Aling Tindera waste-to-cash program has also helped the community of Marilao, Bulacan in general.
-After just a few months under the Plastic Credit Exchange program, Aling Evelyn says that the tiring work she does as an Aling Tindera is extremely worthwhile as it allows her to help Marilao lessen its overall waste build-up.
+Alongside attending to herself and her family’s needs, the Aling Tindera program has also helped the community of Marilao, Bulacan in general.
+After just a few months under the program, Aling Evelyn says that the tiring work she does as an Aling Tindera is extremely worthwhile as it allows her to help Marilao lessen its overall waste build-up.
 Throughout her time as an Aling Tindera, the work Aling Evelyn’s work has helped Marilao’s local waste management group save on expenses.